We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Saccharin is another widely available artificial sweetener.

 There are several different brands of saccharin, including Sweet Twin, Sweet’N Low, and Necta Sweet.
-Saccharin is a zero-calorie sweetener that is 200–700 times sweeter than table sugar.
+Saccharin is a zero-calorie sweetener that is

 However, more than 30 human studies now support the safety of saccharin, and the National Institutes of Health no longer consider this sweetener to have the potential to cause cancer.